secmerc/materialize-threats/readme.md

 ```

 ## 3. Creating the feature file
 Materialize threats will create a Gherkin feature file with boilerplate scenarios and mitigations, along with remediation tips.
+By default, it uses the diagram filename.

 ![](samples/bookface_featurefile.png)